Consumption-Related Affect and Consumer Well-Being

 Our study is distinctively different compared to past literature reviews and makes the following contributions.
 First, our article is the first to focus on AI in the interrelated fields of marketing, consumer research and psychology, and provides an integrated view of these three streams of literature.

-20. Luxury Experience and Consumer Behavior: A Literature Review
+21. Influencer Marketing and Consumer Behaviour: A Systematic Literature Review

 22. PDF The Psychology of Consumer Behaviour: Understanding How ...